 Milan Kundera's Czech Citizenship Is Restored After 40 Years

 The novelist Milan Kundera left Czechoslovakia in 1975.
 He and his wife had gone to France for what was supposed to be a short stint at a university, and they did not go back.
-The communist government revoked Kundera's citizenship in 1979, and since then Mundera has scarcely returned to his homeland, even after the fall of the Iron Curtain.
+The communist government revoked Kundera's citizenship in 1979, and since then he has scarcely returned to his homeland, even after the fall of the Iron Curtain.

 But after 40 years, the author is a Czech citizen once more.